The Quick Guide to Floral Design for Event Planners

 Once you’ve selected your blooms and have a clear idea of what your client is looking for, it’s time to start arranging!
 Generally, you will hire a florist in order to work their magic (after all, they’re the expert!).
 But when you’re communicating what needs to be done to a florist, you need to have a basic understanding of their job.

 Be sure to familiarize yourself with the accessories that can be used for floral arrangements, such as candles, bird cages, ribbons, and jewels.
-If your clients select cheaper flowers, such as lilacs and daisies, you can enhance these blooms with accessories to take them from simple to gorgeous.
+If your clients select cheaper flowers, such as daisies, you can enhance these blooms with accessories to take them from simple to gorgeous.
 It all comes down to how knowledgeable you are about the type of flowers being used, and how florists can work their magic!